 Acai Bowl

 Acai bowls are the quintessential smoothie bowl.
 Especially in Southern California where you can find them in nearly every beach town.
-But even if you’re not close to a healthy beach cafe, you can easily make them at home (hooray).
-Let me show you how.
+But even if you’re not close to a healthy beach cafe, you can easily make them at home (just like the rest of these smoothie recipes).

 What is Acai?